TehMerow/PBR_Bake_Tools/readme.md

 ---

-## Connect textures to PBR Bake Node with Ease!
+## Connect Textures to PBR Bake Node with Ease!
 ***New***

 With the hotkey menu you can easily connect the textures your want directly to the PBR Bake node